-The National High Magnetic Field Laboratory will hold its sixth Theory Winter School in Tallahassee, Florida from January 8 to 12, 2018.
-This year, the lectures will focus on the synergy among several disciplines of physics, including quantum information, condensed matter, cold atoms, high energy and statistical physics.
-In this winter school, we bring together leading experts to give a series of lectures aimed at graduate students and postdoctoral researchers.
-The lectures will introduce and explain concepts explored in quantum information theory, such as entanglement, and outstanding questions in many-body physics.
+The National High Magnetic Field Laboratory held its sixth Theory Winter School in Tallahassee, Florida from January 8 to 12, 2018.
+This year, the lectures focused on the synergy among several disciplines of physics, including quantum information, condensed matter, cold atoms, high energy and statistical physics.
+In this winter school, we brought together leading experts to give a series of lectures aimed at graduate students and postdoctoral researchers.
+The lectures introduced and explained concepts explored in quantum information theory, such as entanglement, and outstanding questions in many-body physics.

-Del Maestro, Adrian Univ.
-Of Vermont Eisert, Jens Freie Univ.
-Berlin Feiguin, Adrian Northeastern Univ.
-Boston Girvin, Steven Yale University Haldane, Duncan Princeton University Huse, David Princeton University Islam, Rajibul Univ.
-Waterloo/IQC Myers, Rob Perimeter Institute Ryu, Shinsei Univ.
-Of Chicago Sachdev, Subir Harvard University
+Del Maestro, Adrian University Of Vermont Eisert, Jens Freie University, Berlin Feiguin, Adrian Northeastern University, Boston Girvin, Steven Yale University Haldane, Duncan Princeton University Hedrick, Matthew Brandeis University Huse, David Princeton University Islam, Rajibul University Waterloo/IQC Ryu, Shinsei University Of Chicago Sachdev, Subir Harvard University

 Organizers: Contacts: Klich, Israel